 The period from 2008 to 2016 was marked by a downturn in global peacefulness, with some countries experiencing dramatic changes in their internal peace GPI scores.
 This period recorded more countries deteriorating in peace than improving, but there were enough country-level changes in each direction to examine the characteristics of countries with substantial, categorical changes.

-An IEP analysis split the 163 countries from the GPI into three groups – low-peace, mid-peace and high-peace – to highlight the common characteristics of countries that improved or deteriorated enough to move from one of these groups to the next.
+A 2018 IEP analysis split the 163 countries from the GPI into three groups – low-peace, mid-peace and high-peace – to highlight the common characteristics of countries that improved or deteriorated enough to move from one of these groups to the next.

 Botswana and Serbia stood out with higher per capita incomes, less access to small arms and light weapons, on average, than other mid-peace countries in 2008.
 The two countries had better business environments and were more transparent, with higher levels of Free Flow of Information.
 There were also higher numbers of security and police forces.